DanielAlmes/Group18_Hildegard/README.md

 <br />

 * Music
-    * There will be music that should give a feeling of "horror" as one would expect in such a game
+    * There will be music that should give a feeling of "horror" as one would expect in such a game using an Asset
 * Scenes
     * There will be different scenes by each group member.
 (Also to avoid merge conflicts)
 * Assets